Xyraz/blog/README.md

 Discussing between raising up with rich parents or poor.
 But let's begin.
 What does poor actually mean?

-1.Moving alot due career of parents
+1.Moving alot due career of parents <br>
 1.1 insecure,low self esteem, hard time trying to fit in , uncomfortable, less motivation to do social activities or do the opposites and get addicted to dopamine.
-Due the early period of the childhood it could lead to disrupt their nature.
+Due the early period of the childhood it could lead to disrupt their nature<br>
-Feeling never fit in
+Feeling never fit in<br>
-Certain traditions may feel offended
+Certain traditions may feel offended<br>
-Feeling isolared because you do not feel like fit in the different cultures
+Feeling isolared because you do not feel like fit in the different cultures<br>

 </p>